chucklever/i-d-nfs-ulb-v2/draft-ietf-nfsv4-nfs-ulb-v2.md

 ## RPC Binding Considerations

-Legacy NFS servers traditionally listen for clients on UDP and TCP port 2049.
+Legacy NFS servers typically listen for clients on UDP and TCP port 2049.
 Additionally, they register these ports with a local portmapper service {{!RFC1833}}.